Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

  It is recommended to use those call controls or Inbuilt Utility Functions rather than overriding using Raw JavaScript Code.

-If the Call Control Parameter or Inbuilt Utility Function does not achieve something, then the developer can contact the Communication Team.
+If the Call Control Parameter or Inbuilt Utility Function does not achieve something, then the developer can contact the Kore Support Team.

 !!!
 Note